fbpx

 Photo: Al Case (CC 2.0)

-The white men of Esbjerg
+The White Men of Esbjerg

 One of the more bizarre tourist attractions in Denmark, the white men of Esbjerg (officially known as Man meets the sea) are four 9-metre high monuments built to celebrate a city anniversary.
-According to Visit Esbjerg, the sculpture “portrays the meeting between pure, unspoilt mankind and nature.
-Man, innocent as from his mother’s womb.
-Man before rising up and beginning to act.”

 The famous white men of Esbjerg, Denmark